-I am a Ph.D. student in the Department of Government at the University of Texas at Austin.
-I received my M.A. in Government from the University of Texas at Austin in 2017 and my B.S. in Political Science from Towson University in 2015.
-My research interests include the U.S. Congress, political parties, policy process, agenda setting, and elections.
-I am also a Graduate Research Fellow with the Policy Agendas Project, which actively maintains data series coded consistently for policy content to allow for comparisons over time.
+Welcome to my website.
+I am an Assistant Professor in the Department of Government at St. Lawrence University in Canton, NY.
+I received my Ph.D. in Government from the University of Texas at Austin in 2021.
+My research agenda centers on American political institutions, especially the U.S. Congress and political parties, as well as on the decision-making processes of elites within the policy process.
+I am also a Faculty Associate with the U.S. Chapter of the Comparative Agendas Project, which actively maintains data series coded consistently for policy content to allow for comparisons over time.

 My dissertation focused on the role of intraparty factions, like the House Freedom Caucus or the New Democrat Coalition, in Congress.
 The central question driving this work is simple, to what extent do intraparty factions have systematic effects on the congressional agenda?
 To get at this question I collected and coded the policy agendas of every intraparty faction from 2001-2018, producing an original data set of over 15,000 agenda items.
 I argue that intraparty factions provide a vital avenue for rank-and-file members to extract policy concessions from party leaders in a highly centralized power structure by utilizing direct negotiations with leadership, position taking, and threat making.